offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 G  0  0  0  1
 ```

+Finding the maximum alignment path from edges provides two distinct advantages over the previous method of finding the maximum alignment path from nodes:

+ 1. each sub-division results in one of the sub-graphs being smaller.

+    SHOW DIAGRAM HERE

+    SHOW DIAGRAM HERE

+    SHOW DIAGRAM HERE

-Once the edges are found, the remaining edges are all guaranteed to be vertical or horizontal.
+ 2. the step that path finds between two neighbouring found nodes is no longer required (once the edges are found, the remaining edges are all guaranteed to be vertical or horizontal).

-ENSURE THIS IS CORRECT LOGIC / REASONING

-ENSURE THIS IS CORRECT LOGIC / REASONING

-ENSURE THIS IS CORRECT LOGIC / REASONING

-ENSURE THIS IS CORRECT LOGIC / REASONING

-ENSURE THIS IS CORRECT LOGIC / REASONING

-ENSURE THIS IS CORRECT LOGIC / REASONING

-ENSURE THIS IS CORRECT LOGIC / REASONING

-ENSURE THIS IS CORRECT LOGIC / REASONING

-ENSURE THIS IS CORRECT LOGIC / REASONING

-ENSURE THIS IS CORRECT LOGIC / REASONING
+    SHOW DIAGRAM HERE

+    SHOW DIAGRAM HERE

+    SHOW DIAGRAM HERE

 ```{output}
 ch5_code/src/GlobalAlignment_DivideAndConquer_EdgeVariant.py